Ebenezer W. Peirce: Biography

 Peirce was born in Assonet, Massachusetts to Ebenezer and Joanna (Weaver) Peirce.
 He attended local schools in Assonet and Andover Academy.
-He inherited an estate rich in real estate, and took up sheep farming.
+He inherited an estate rich in real estate and took up sheep farming.
 Peirce enlisted in the 4th Artillery, Massachusetts Volunteer Militia, in 1843, and continued his service up to and including the Civil War.

-In 1861 Peirce was a brigadier general in the Massachusetts State Militia.
+In 1861, Peirce was a brigadier general in the Massachusetts State Militia.
 Serving under Major General Benjamin F. Butler at Fort Monroe in Virginia, he was in direct command of the Union forces at the Battle of Big Bethel in June, 1861.
 This attempted assault on two nearby Confederate positions failed because it was too complex for the largely untrained unit, who inadvertently gave away their own position through a friendly fire incident.
 Peirce received most of the blame.

 On December 13, 1861, Peirce joined the volunteer forces as colonel of the 29th Massachusetts Infantry Regiment.
-His regiment was located at Fort Monroe and was involved in the battle of Hampton Roads.
-He was court-martialed for presenting burlesque shows to the troops of his command and for incompetency, but was acquitted.
-Peirce then fought in the Peninsula Campaign and the Seven Days Battles where, on June 30, 1862, he lost his right arm at the Battle of White Oak Swamp, considered part of the larger Battle of Glendale or Nelson's Farm.
+His regiment was located at Fort Monroe and was involved in the Battle of Hampton Roads.
+He was court-martialed for incompetence and presenting burlesque shows to the troops of his command, but was acquitted.
+Peirce then fought in the Peninsula campaign and the Seven Days Battles where, on June 30, 1862, he lost his right arm at the Battle of White Oak Swamp, considered part of the larger Battle of Glendale.
 He was out of action until November 1862 when he returned to command his regiment and served in the siege of Knoxville.
 His regiment returned to Virginia with the rest of the IX Corps and fought at Cold Harbor.
 He commanded a brigade at the Second Battle of Petersburg.
 Peirce commanded a brigade during the following time periods: August 18–September 18, 1863; January 10–March 16, 1864; and, June 4–July 23, 1864.
 Peirce was discharged from the volunteer service on November 4, 1864 due to the loss of his right arm and general nervous debility relating to miasmatic diseases, and returned to Assonet.
 In 1880, he served one year as a member of the Freetown Board of Selectmen.

 Peirce was married in Freetown, Bristol County, Massachusetts on December 13, 1849 to Irene I. Payne until she was granted a divorce from him on May 1, 1875, and the couple had one son living beyond infancy, Palo Alto Peirce, who was many years the town clerk of Freetown.
 He was elected a life member of the Old Colony Historical Society on April 2, 1855, and a resident member on October 11, 1886.
 On April 5, 1892, Ebenezer Peirce married Ida E. Gardner, an 1881 graduate of the Bridgewater Normal School.
 On August 14, 1902, Ebenezer Peirce died at the age of 80.
 He is buried in the Assonet Burying Ground.